shabbyrobe/cachet/README.rst

 ---------

 Caches can be iterated, but support is patchy.
 If the underlying backend supports listing keys, iteration is usually efficient.
-The **Cachet** APC backend makes use of the ``APCIterator`` class and is very efficient.
-XCache tries to send a HTTP authentication dialog when you try to list keys, and Memcached provides no means to iterate over keys at all.
+The **Cachet** APC_ backend_ makes use of the ``APCIterator`` class and is very efficient.
+XCache_ tries to send a HTTP authentication dialog when you try to list keys (even when you try and use it via the CLI!), and Memcached_ provides no means to iterate over keys at all.

 If a backend supports iteration, it will implement ``Cachet\Backend\Iterable``.
 Implementing this interface is not required, but all backends provided with **Cachet** do.
 If the underlying backend